hanze-hbo-ict/programming2/docs/index.md

 ## Assignment

 During the course, students will work individually on (more or less) weekly assignments.
-Every week, students are given time to work on these assignments and ask formative feedback.
+Every week, students are given time to work on these assignments and will give peer-feedback on each-other's work.
+Students can improve their elaboration on basis of this feedback.

 At the end of the term, the collection of all these elaborations will form a portfolio which will be graded.
 Should the portfolio be considered unsufficient, specific repair-assignments will be given.

 <!-- ## Example code bases -->